 While in college, Tim began working as a ranger at Sebago Lake State Park for the State Parks and Recreation Commission.
 After Sebago, he continued his employment with the Department of Conservation with assignments as a manager of Aroostook and Cobscook Bay State Parks as well as a regional supervisor of the Allagash Region; which included the Allagash Wilderness Waterway and the Penobscot River Corridor.
 Tim was supervisor of the Allagash Wilderness Waterway for eighteen years.

-Tim, with the support of his wife Susan and Golden Retriever Sandi, they have self-published (10) books that range from children to adult.
+Tim, with the support of his wife Susan and Golden Retriever Sandi, they have self-published (11) books that range from children to adult.
 In addition they presents programs throughout New England to encourage literacy and discovery of New England’s spectacular world.
 When he and Susan aren’t writing or touring; the family enjoys raising Golden Retrievers, and sharing personal stories about the Maine woods.
 Check out Tim's stories in his monthly column in the popular New England newspaper The Maine Sportsman at www.mainesportsman.com

 A full listing of where Tim will be appearing may be found under the events link on this website.